The Diary of Alicia Keys: Writing and recording

-In order to capture the desired 1960s–1970s sound on The Diary of Alicia Keys, Keys equipped the studios at which she recorded with live instruments.
-Initial recording sessions took place at the Kampo Studio in New York City, as Keys refrained from recording at locations frequently used by her contemporaries in order to concentrate solely on her work.
+In order to capture the desired 1960s–1970s sound on The Diary of Alicia Keys, Keys equipped her recording locations with live instruments.
+Initial recording sessions took place at the Kampo Studio in New York City, as Keys refrained from recording at studios frequently used by her contemporaries in order to concentrate solely on her work.
 "Samsonite Man" and "Nobody Not Really", which would ultimately become the album's closing tracks, were the first tracks recorded, and were used as guidelines for the remainder of the production.
 At Kampo, Keys also recorded the Easy Mo Bee-produced "If I Was Your Woman"/"Walk on By", a vocal cover of "If I Were Your Woman" (1970) by Gladys Knight & the Pips against an instrumental sample from Isaac Hayes' 1964 song "Walk On By".
 As it is a cover, it is the album's sole track not written by Keys.
 Keys originally recorded a standalone alternative rock-styled cover of "If I Was Your Woman" for Songs in A Minor.
-After the track was left unused, Keys re-recorded it against a sample from "Walk On By", inspired by Easy Mo Bee's previous production of The Notorious B.I.G.'s 1994 track "Warning", also using a sample from "Walk On By".
+After the track was left unused, Keys re-recorded it against a sample from "Walk On By", inspired by Easy Mo Bee's previous production of The Notorious B.I.G.'s 1994 track "Warning".
 The original demo of "If I Was Your Woman" would be released via 10th anniversary editions of Songs in A Minor in 2011.
 Both versions were co-produced by D'Wayne Wiggins.
 Besides Kampo, New York recording sessions for The Diary of Alicia Keys materialized at Keys' own KrucialKeys Studios, co-founded with Brothers, as well as The Hit Factory and the Quad Recording Studios.